 This step by step woodworking project is about wishing well planter plans.
-If you want to enhance the look of your garden with a small planter, you you want an unique design, building a mini wooden well might fit your needs perfectly.
+If you want to enhance the look of your garden with a small planter and you want an unique design, building a mini wooden well might fit your needs perfectly.
 Anyone with basic woodworking skills can get the job done easily, as the building process doesn’t require an extensive expertise in working with lumber.
 Nevertheless, there are a few aspects you should take into account, before beginning the project.

 On one hand, we recommend you to buy quality materials, as the well will look good and be very durable, on the long run.
 Check if the boards are in a good condition, before buying the materials, otherwise you won’t be able to get a nice result.
 Always align the boards and drill pilot holes, before driving in the screws, to prevent the wood from splitting.
 Add wood glue to the edges, to enhance the bond of the joints.